 With exception of disciplinary suspensions and dismissals, a student's disciplinary record is separate from the student's academic record.
-A student is considered to have a disciplinary record when the Student Progress Committee (SPC) for CHSU COM, CHSU MSBS program or the Student Professional Conduct Review Committee (SPCRC) for CHSU COP finds the student in violation of one or more University or college policies.
+A student is considered to have a disciplinary record when the Student Progress Committee (SPC) for CHSU COM or CHSU MSBS program finds the student in violation of one or more University or college policies.
 Each of the above committees has its own policy for processing, communication and subsequent potential appeal of the committee's findings.